facebookresearch/denoiser/README.md

 ## License
 This repository is released under the CC-BY-NC 4.0. license as found in the [LICENSE](LICENSE) file.

-The file `denoiser/stft_loss.py` is adapted from the [kan-bayashi/ParallelWaveGAN][wavegan] repository.
+The file `denoiser/stft_loss.py` was adapted from the [kan-bayashi/ParallelWaveGAN][wavegan] repository.
 It is an unofficial implementation of the [ParallelWaveGAN][wavegan-paper] paper, released under the MIT License.
+The file `scripts/matlab_eval.py` was adapted from the [santi-pdp/segan_pytorch][segan] repository.
+It is an unofficial implementation of the [SEGAN][segan-paper] paper, released under the MIT License.

 [arxiv]: https://arxiv.org/abs/2006.12847
 [web]: https://facebookresearch.github.io/denoiser/